LatPio/ElevatorSystem/README.md

 # Getting Started

-To run this code simply download it on your machine and run ElevatorController with the main method.
-There is put first simple simulation of 16 elevators that can run with 10 floors, and set-up simulation with 50 steps.
-On the output will be shown, a table with the current state of elevators, as well as the evolution of one selected elevator.
+Download source code and run with gradle build and run.
+There are simple html forms to get started with simulations.